tangentsoft/pidp8i/doc/os8-run.md

 | `new`          | If there is an existing file, rename it with a .save extension
 |                | because we want to create a new empty image file.
 | `must-exist`   | _image-file_ must exist, otherwise abort the attach.
-| `no-overwrite` | if _image-file_ already exists, create a copy with a version number suffix.
+| `preserve`     | If _image-file_ already exists, create a copy with a version number suffix.
 |                | This is useful when you want to prevent overwrites of a good image file
-|                | with changes that might not work.  `os8-run` steps through version seen
+|                | with changes that might not work.  `os8-run` preserves all versions seen
-|                | until it can create a new version that doesn't overwrite any of the previous
+|                | and creates new version that doesn't overwrite any of the previous ones.
-|                | ones.
 | `read-only`    | Passes the `-r` option to SIMH attach to mount the device in read only mode.
 | `copy_scratch` | Create a writeable scratch version of the named image file and mount it.
 |                | This is helpful when you are booting a distribution DECtape.